Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Authority status changes the requirements.
+• Authority status generally changes what the operation requires.

-• Cargo and contracts decide the specifics.
+• Cargo, contracts, and drivers tend to decide the specifics.

 The Vantage Point